A connected mobility application that enables local exploration for car and non-car owners within their community.

 Through the various phases of the product development of this project, I wore multiple hats such as a product designer, strategist, team leader, and a product manager.
-I spearheaded the design, finance and business model constituents of the project during capstone and the product and data-centric user research during my internship period with Honda where we furthered this project by following a lean methodology.
+I spearheaded the design and business model constituents of the project during capstone and the product and data-centric user research during my internship period with Honda where we furthered this project by following a lean methodology.

-As a product manager, I also focused on developing a strong business model to find the most opportunistic value proposition for MIRU.
+I also focused on developing a strong business model to find the most opportunistic value proposition for MIRU.
 I was also continuously working with the user researchers to conduct and combine qualitative findings to further define user needs and pain points.

 The commuting domain has great potential for growth.

 Millennial non-car owners living in urban cities enjoy exploratory commute.

 Miru enables millennials to engage with their local community in a personalized and secure manner.

 2-sided business model with 5 use cases that inform an aggregated data-based revenue model.

 Commuting domain is more popular in bigger cities of US.

 Millennials prefer car - most US cities don't have good public transportation.